tmakatos/qemu/docs/devel/vfio-user.rst

 Unused VFIO ioctl() commands
 ----------------------------

-The following commands must be handled by the client and not sent to the server:
+The following VFIO commands do not have an equivalent vfio-user command:

 * VFIO_GET_API_VERSION
 * VFIO_CHECK_EXTENSION